 Solar lentigos are caused by exposure to sunlight specifically UVA which may penetrate directly to the depth of melanocyte cells.
 Recent studies show other environmental factors such as air pollution may play a contributory role5.
-It is noted that the melanogenic potential of melanocytes is elevated in areas of skin effected by solar lentigos.
-UVA light is believed to cause release of pigmentation controlling factors as is evidenced by the ability to tan, however UVA light can also cause DNA damage therefore adversely effecting or overpowering natural processes in targeted areas of skin6.
+It is noted that the melanogenic potential of melanocytes is elevated in areas of skin affected by solar lentigos.
+UVA light is believed to cause the release of pigmentation controlling factors as is evidenced by the ability to tan, however, UVA light can also cause DNA damage therefore adversely affecting or overpowering natural processes in targeted areas of skin6.
 Solar lentigos are most commonly referred to as age or liver spots.

 Melasma is a form of pigmentation expressed as a consequence of a change in hormones and accompanied sensitivity to sunlight.
 Melasma may be experienced during puberty as a result of contraceptive medication or pregnancy.

 The size, look and texture of hyperpigmentation is in some part determined by its cause.
 Areas of hyperpigmentation will appear markedly darker than areas of surrounding skin.
 In cases of hyperpigmentation these often resolve as roughly edged circular spots up to a centimetre in size.
 In cases of melasma i.e. hormone induced pigmentation, these patches may expand to cover what is referred to as the butterfly area of skin – T-zone and cheeks.